phauer/edinburgh-wordpress-theme/README.md

 # Edinburgh Wordpress Template

-Upcoming Wordpress template for my blog.
+Upcoming Wordpress theme for my blog.

 **Please mind that this theme is currently under construction!
 It's not finished yet.**